CitizenLabDotCo/fake_sso/README.md

 127.0.0.1 host.docker.internal
 ```

-2. Enable the `fake_sso` feature flag:
+2. In the main repo, enable the `fake_sso` feature flag:

 ```
 make feature-toggle feature=fake_sso enabled=true
 ```

-3. Install dependencies for `fake_sso`:
+3. In this repo, install the dependencies:

 ```
-cd fake_sso
 npm i
 ```

-4. Start the BE with the following command:
+4. In both repos, run the docker compose file:

 ```
-docker compose --profile fake_sso up
+docker compose up
 ```

 ## Issues